doolin/nameblock/doc/readme.md

 within the community of people who do that sort of things.

 The grouping rules matter.
-Taking only last names, for example "Smith", puts "Steve" and "Jim" into the same block.
+Taking only last names, for example "Smith", puts "Steve" and "Jim" into the same block, which for purposes explained later, would be tagged "SMITH".

 For the entire USPTO inventor name set, the green crosses on the plot below correspond to blocks of last names.